b3nks/SonyCamGPS/README.md

 # SonyCamGPS

-This Script will Download GPS Assist data for your Sony Alpha 77.
+This Script will Download GPS Assist data for your Sony Alpha 77 (and propably for other models too).

 Setup: